TRAVEL: Arrive San Martin; 30-minute drive to the lodge

 INCLUDED: Lodging, meals, open bar, nonguided activities on the property, guided fishing and transportation in Patagonia

 NOT INCLUDED: Flights, license, gear, guided activities off the ranch and services in Buenos Aires

-Spring Creek Lodge provides convenient access to four of the best trout fishing rivers in Patagonia: float trips on the Collón Curá, Chimehuín and Aluminé Rivers and excellent wade fishing on the Malleo River.
-Spring Creek Lodge is an ideal option for budget-conscious anglers seeking access to a variety of rivers while being based at a comfortable lodge.
+Spring Creek Lodge provides convenient access to four of the best fly fishing rivers in Patagonia, Argentina.
+Anglers can float the Collón Curá, Chimehuín and Aluminé Rivers and wade fishing on the famous Malleo River.
+Spring Creek Lodge is an ideal option for anglers wanting a comfortable lodge that offers relatively quick access to a variety of trout fishing rivers.

 Spring Creek Lodge lies outside the town of Junín de los Andes, on the banks of the Chimehuín River and only 6 miles from the Huechulafquen Lake and the famous Chimehuín Boca.
 This area is the birthplace of Argentina’s fly fishing fame.

 Spring Creek Lodge is also perfect for active families with mixed interests.
 While the anglers fish, nonanglers can participate in activities ranging from archeology tours to zip lining.